Higienópolis-Mackenzie (São Paulo Metro)

-Higienópolis-Mackenzie is a station on Line 4-Yellow of the São Paulo Metro, operated by ViaQuatro.
-It was opened on 23 January 2018.
+Higienópolis-Mackenzie is a station on Line 4-Yellow of the São Paulo Metro, operated by Motiva Linha 4.
+Named after the historic name for part of the Consolação district and the nearby Mackenzie Presbyterian University, it was opened on 23 January 2018.
 The station will have a connection with future Line 6-Orange.
 The construction of the Line 6 station began in April 2015.